cdrans/SAD_textbook/book/intro.md

 _This is the first page the student will see when opening the url._

 This interactive texbook is a work in progress.
 It is being created for a course on Aircraft Structural Analysis and Design offered as part of the BSc in Aerospace Engineering at Delft University of Technology.
 Please feel free to explore the book while it is being created.
+Testing to see if the build process is still working.